eslint/rfcs/designs/2022-eslint-to-esm/README.md

     you've received the answers and updated the design to reflect them, you can remove this section.
 -->
+1. Do we want to bundle ESM/CJS, or just compile ESM => CJS?

+To be consistent with other eslint repos, cjs will be bundled to `dist/`, while esm will not.

 ## Help Needed